 Fantasy can also be broken down further into two types of fiction: high fantasy vs low fantasy.

 Writing a good fantasy novel requires strong powers of imagination and the ability to create captivating worlds that live long in the minds of readers.

 Literary fiction is a highbrow type of writing that tends to please critics more than the average reader.
 This type of fiction draws on literary techniques and artistic themes to create books that are as much about skill and intellectual showcasing as they are story and character.

-Fiction set during times of conflict has fascinated readers ever since the time of Greek mythology and even before.
+Fiction set during times of conflict has fascinated readers ever since the time of Greek mythology – and even before.
 War fiction is a great way of humanizing conflicts and exploring the personal and interpersonal impact such events have.

-Needless to say, your story should not need a large number of words in order to be told if you intend it to be a picture book.
+Needless to say, your story should not contain a large number of words if you intend it to learn how to write a children's picture book.
 Simple stories suited to visual telling and age-appropriate subjects are essential here.

 Books for younger readers will always be popular.
 Sadly, many children end up losing their love of reading as they grow older.
 But thanks to schools mandating reading, and summer library reading challenges, many people will at least enjoy a period of time where they read regularly.

 If you want to write for children, make sure to research the level of language, length of book, and type of subject matter that is suitable for the specific age group you hope will read your work.